FREQUENTLY ASKED QUESTIONS

 BBQ meal at the finish

-What’s the difference between the different events?
+What’s the difference between the distances?

 The L’Étape Canada 160-kilometer event is the ultimate cycling challenge, with a 160 km route based on a similar format to a genuine Tour de France stage.
 For those who wish to immerse themselves in the atmosphere and experience L’Étape Canada without the added pressure of the tougher climbs and distance, the 80-kilometer and the 40-kilometer rides are the perfect option.
 The Family Ride is an event for everyone, all bikes are allowed for riders 11 years old and up.
 The Kids Race is for kids from age 2 to 12.
 Number of laps to complete are determined by the age of the rider.

 What is Classe Spéciale?